bjornjorgensen/zeppelin/README.md

 ## Key features 🚀

-### Master snapshot
+- Master snapshot

     Access the latest features and improvements on the Apache Zeppelin, in a single click!
     No need to install or maintain Zeppelin to keep it up-to-dated.

     Markdown, Shell, Spark, Python, JDBC interpreters are included

-### Kubernetes mode == Scalable
+- Kubernetes mode (== Scalable)

     Zeppelin on Kubernetes is enabled by default.
 Each interpreter runs on their own container.

-### Apache Spark integration

 - Zero maintenance Spark Cluster